OBASKTools/obask/docs/quick_start.md

 # OBASK Quick start

 ## Prerequisites:

 1. Update to docker compose V2 (>= Docker Compose version v2.17) (see [https://docs.docker.com/compose/install/linux/](https://docs.docker.com/compose/install/linux/))

+## Create your project:

 1. Checkout obask repository, `git clone https://github.com/OBASKTools/obask.git`.

-2. Customise configs
+2. Customise your configs:

     Mandatory:
-    1. customize config/collectdata/vfb_fullontologies.txt
+    - customize config/collectdata/vfb_fullontologies.txt
-    1. config/prod/neo4j2owl_config.yaml
+    - config/prod/neo4j2owl_config.yaml

     Advanced:
-    1. collect sparqls
+    - collect /sparqls
-    1. dumps sparqls for labels
+    - dumps /sparqls for labels

+## Run your project:

+When ready, run:

-3. run `docker-compose up -d`
+`docker-compose up -d`

-Services are:
+Once the pipeline is complete, your services will be live at:
 - Neo4J, [http://localhost:7474/browser/](http://localhost:7474/browser/)
 - Solr, [http://localhost:8993/solr](http://localhost:8993/solr)
 - Ontology API, [http://localhost:8007/ontology](http://localhost:8007/ontology)
 - Triplestore, [http://localhost:8080/rdf4j-workbench/repositories/obask/summary](http://localhost:8080/rdf4j-workbench/repositories/obask/summary)

-## Re-run Pipeline
+## Re-run your project

-Run following commands to re-run the pipeline.
+If you are not 100% happy with the output and want to do further configurations, you can safely shutdown and clean all services through:

-1. `docker-compose down`
+`docker-compose down`

-2. `docker-compose build --no-cache`
+Then you can continue customizing your configurations and run the pipeline again to see them in action via:

-3. `docker-compose up -d`
+`docker-compose up -d`

+## Troubleshooting